jlangch/venice/doc/readme/database.md

 *If the Docker image for PostgreSQL 16.2 is already downloaded `pg/start` will just start the container otherwise it will download the image first.*

-To stop the PostgreSQL container:
+To stop the PostgreSQL docker container:

 ```clojure
 (do